Victor Luca, 6-Mar-20.

 Ten years on from this comprehensive report and it seems that we have all forgotten its main messages.
 There is money to be made in fixing the climate and a lot to lose if nothing is done.
 I would bet that little will have changed were that review to be repeated today.

-Despite such inescapable conclusions from even the economics community, of which Morrison is supposed to be a practitioner, the BAU mentality continues to dominate coalition government thinking.
+Despite such inescapable conclusions from even the economics community, of which Morrison is supposed to be some sort of practitioner, the BAU mentality continues to dominate coalition government thinking.
 Global emissions continue to increase and Australia’s have resumed their upward trend also.

 We are already past the point of talking about early action in order to minimize the risk of creating a potentially catastrophic situation and have now to face the fact that humans are changing the climate more rapidly than we initially thought.
 Science is telling us that tipping points are being approached that are simply too risky to bet on.
 We have been losing biodiversity at an alarming rate, waterways are becoming polluted and air pollution claims an estimated 7 million lives per year around the globe.
 Notwithstanding health consequences of breathing in smoke from fires, the run-of-the-mill air pollution of some of Australia’s major cities kills thousands of Australians every year.